Last updated on August 12, 2026

 Rite of Replication

 Rite of Replication is a Commander staple in my mind.
-It costs a bunch of mana, and gives you 5 copies of a creature!
+It costs a bunch of mana, but gives you five copies of a creature!
 It doesn't get much more explosive that than.
-Just picture getting something like 5 Craterhoof Behemoths onto the board!
+Just picture getting something like five Craterhoof Behemoths onto the board!
 You'll be doing a bit of math, but that's the fun part.

 Roost of Drakes - Illustration by Bayard Wu